 The combined financial leveraging has been accompanied by strategic and technical leveraging to ensure that the vision of KST is realised, that is, leveraging each partners’ strategic and technical expertise.

-Through this integration, the KST District Whole School Development Programme is poised to influence a broader systemic change in the education sector.
-The Kagiso Shanduka Trust District Whole School Development Model is aimed at transforming public school education based on a district by district approach across South Africa.
+Through this integration, the District Whole School Development (DWSD) model is poised to influence a broader systemic change in the education sector.
+The DWSD model is aimed at transforming public school education based on a district by district approach across South Africa.

 The implementation of the programme commenced in 2014, in two Free State districts: Motheo and Fezile Dabi.
-Four years into the programme and we are excited and energized to continue the work we do to uplift schools, educators, learners and communities.
-As KST, we recommit ourselves to serving our children and serving our country.
+Five years into the programme and we are excited and energised to continue the work we do to uplift schools, educators, learners and communities.
+As KST, we recommit ourselves to serving our children and our country.

 WHO WE ARE